kostis-codefresh/rollouts-autoscaling-example/README.md

 ## The example application

-For all example we use a [simple GoLang application](source-code).
+For all examples we use a [simple GoLang application](source-code).
 This application has the following behavior

 * Every time a call is made to `/` it reserves 1MB of memory